renatalantos/office_lunch_website/README.md

 *   ### Wireframes
     -   #### Discrepancy with original ideas
         -   I originally intended to closely follow the Boutique Ado tutorial, which is strongly reflected in my wireframes.
-However, the home page and the all products page come from 2 separate Bootstrap templates.
+However, the home page and the all products page come from 2 different separate Bootstrap templates.
         The layout for the rest of the pages comes from Boutique Ado.
 However, I don't use 2 separate headers but one and the search, user and basket icons are in the same line as the nav links.
 Other than that, the finished site is very similar as drawn up in the wireframes, only I gave forms 100% width in mobile view as it was done in the tutorial.
     -   #### Links to Wireframes